signalogic/SigSRF_SDK/mediaTest_readme.md

     -g /tmp/shared

 or as appropriate depending on the system's configuration (look in /etc/fstab to see if a ramdisk is active and if so its path).
-For a folder dedicated to wav file output, such as a separate SSD drive, then the mediaMin command line might contain something like:
+For a folder dedicated to media file output, such as a separate SSD drive, then the mediaMin command line might contain something like:

-    -g /ssd/mediamin/streamgroupwavs
+    -g /ssd/mediamin/streamgroupmedia

-If -g is not entered, then wav files are generated on the mediaMin app subfolder.
+If -g is not entered, then media files are generated on the mediaMin app subfolder.

 Note that -g does not apply to N-channel wav files, which are post-processed after a stream group closes (all streams in the group are finished).
 Wav file output can be turned off altogether by not including the ENABLE_WAV_OUTPUT flag in the -dN command line argument (flags are defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).

 <a name="mediaTestCommandLineQuick-Reference"></a>
 ## mediaTest Command Line Quick-Reference